juanluisbaptiste/docker-storjshare-daemon/README.md

           -o, --outfile <writepath>  write config to path -h, --help                 output usage information

-If you already have a configuration file then you can skip this step and put your configuration file on the _/config_ directory, there's where the _run.sh_ startup script will look into for _config.json_.
+If you already have a configuration file then you can skip this step and put your configuration file on the _/config_ directory, there's where the _run.sh_ startup script will look into for _config.json_ by default.
+If you are going to use a different location for the configuration file you need to set STORJ_CONFIG_FILE pointing to the new directory.

 The _docker-compose.yml_ configuration file defines the following volumes that needs to be adjusted according to your setup (specially the data directory):